AWikia/CentralProcessingEnd/README.md

 See [Roadmap](Roadmap.md) for the list of current block amount included in CPE

 # Playtesting
-You can see the current latest version of CPE [here](https://snap.berkeley.edu/snap/snap.html#present:Username=hm100&ProjectName=CPE%20Blocks)
+You can see the current latest version of CPE [here](https://snap.berkeley.edu/snap/snap.html#present:Username=hm100&ProjectName=CPE%20Blocks).
+You can read our speedup guide [here](Speedup.md)

 # Contributions
 You're free to leave an issue if something does not work as expected on the library so as to fix them ASAP.
 See also [our contributing guidelines](CONTRIBUTING.md)